rrooggiieerr/esphome-axaremote/PCB.md

 The ESPHome based firmware Implements the open Improv Wi-Fi standard via BLE.
 If you use BLE Proxies in your Home Assistant the PCB will automatically be detected.

+When using Improv Wi-Fi via BLE you need to press the boot button to authorize the

 ## Updating the firmware

 The PCB comes with a version of ESPHome and the AXA Remote component installed and configured for one AXA Remote.
 If you want to enable the support for a second AXA Remote you need to update the firmware.